dcchambers/learn-git/README.md

 ## Create a New Branch

+:question: Why create a new branch?
+After you clone the repo, you are probably on the default `master` branch.
+It's bad practice to commit changes directly to the`master` branch in a shared repository.
+It's better to create a `feature-branch` and safely make your changes there.

 ### Command Line
 * You can create a new branch with the `$ git branch <branch-name>` command and then switch to that branch with `$ git checkout <branch-name>`, or you can use this shortcut: `$ git checkout -b <branch-name>`